 Henry C. Lukaski

-Dr Lukaski is an adjunct Professor in the Department of Kinesiology and Public Health Education, and Clinical Assistant Professor in Internal Medicine at the University of North Dakota, USA.
-He is also a consultant to the US and international biomedical industry.
+Dr Lukaski is an adjunct Professor in the Department of Kinesiology and Public Health Education at the University of North Dakota, USA.
+He is also a consultant to the US and international biomedical and nutrition communities.
 He served as Supervisory Research Physiologist, Research Leader and Assistant Center Director at the United States Department of Agriculture, Agricultural Research Service, and Human Nutrition Research Center in Grand Forks, North Dakota.

 His research focuses on the interaction of physical activity and micronutrients in humans, emphasizing iron, zinc, copper, magnesium, and chromium, to promote health and optimal function/performance.
 His work also includes development and validation of non-invasive methods to assess human body composition.
-He has published more than 150 technical publications in peer-reviewed scientific journals, 50 book chapters, 160 short communications and invited editorials, one book, professional policy statements for the American College of Sports Medicine, and presented invited lectures at more than 500 universities, research institutes, and scientific and professional societies world-wide.
+He has published in peer-reviewed scientific literature including numerous book chapters, and edited books and special issues on sports nutrition and body composition, and public and professional policy statements.
+He made hundreds of invited lectures at universities, research institutes, and government, scientific and professional societies worldwide.

 Dr Lukaski is a Fellow of the American College of Sports Medicine, the Human Biology Council and the Nutrition Society of Latin America.
 He is a member of the American College of Sports Medicine, American Physiological Society, American Society of Nutrition, and British Nutrition Society.
 Dr Lukaski received numerous awards and recognition from the United States Department of Agriculture, Agricultural Research Service and scientific/professional groups for his contributions to the fields of nutrition and physiology, and development of young scientists.

 Dr Lukaski currently is a member of three, and past member of five, editorial boards, and an editorial consultant for a variety of peer-reviewed journals in physiology, nutrition, medicine, and sport sciences.
-He has served and continues to provide service as an advisor in nutrition to many national and international health agencies and research organizations, including the National Academy of Sciences, National Institutes of Health, Food and Drug Administration, Department of Defense, National Aeronautic and Space Administration, Pan American Health Organization, World Health Organization, and International and US Olympic Committees.
+He is a member of the faculty for the Nutrition Diplomate Program of the International Olympic Committee, and has served and continues to provide service as an advisor in nutrition to many national and international health agencies and research organizations, including the National Academy of Sciences, National Institutes of Health, Food and Drug Administration, Department of Defense, National Aeronautic and Space Administration, Pan American Health Organization, World Health Organization, and International and US Olympic Committees.